St. Croix River water or watershed scenery in Minnesota

 Check St. Croix Falls flow, NPS riverway maps, Minnesota/Wisconsin boundary rules, weather, and launch conditions.

-Are there special regulations on the St. Croix River?+
+Are there special fishing rules on the St. Croix River?

 Yes.
 Boundary-water and riverway rules can matter, and seasons or harvest can vary by species.